rapid-valley-roadside/rvr-driver/privacy-policy.md

 **We may use information about you for various purposes, including the following:**

-● **Provide, maintain, and improve the Services that you opt-in to receive, including, but not limited to, the following:**● Digital dispatching – direct and indirect integrations with motor clubs and insurers where your information is shared and job opportunities are provided, including, but not limited to,  ● Information related to a particular job opportunity.● Driver availability (i.e. is your driver available to work).● Status events (i.e. your driver is en-route) and status times (i.e. time driver arrived on-scene).● GPS / location data of driver before and during the various status events.● Photos of an accident, incident and/or vehicle.● Damage reports related to, and providing information about, the vehicle including license plates, vin numbers, service dates.● Cancellations or changes to a job.Information related to the outcome and handling of a particular job.
+● **Provide, maintain, and improve the Services that you opt-in to receive, including, but not limited to, the following:**
+● Digital dispatching – direct and indirect integrations with motor clubs and insurers where your information is shared and job opportunities are provided, including, but not limited to, ● Information related to a particular job opportunity.
+● Driver availability (i.e. is your driver available to work).
+● Status events (i.e. your driver is en-route) and status times (i.e. time driver arrived on-scene).
+● GPS / location data of driver before and during the various status events.
+● Photos of an accident, incident and/or vehicle.
+● Damage reports related to, and providing information about, the vehicle including license plates, vin numbers, service dates.
+● Cancellations or changes to a job.Information related to the outcome and handling of a particular job.

 ● GPS and Maps – integrations with service providers allowing Rapid Valley Roadside to extract or receive real-time GPS coordinates for your driver who is using Rapid Valley Roadside.
 The location data is collected in a form that identifies your driver’s device and/or your driver’s vehicle.
 Also allows you to look up addresses, map calls, calculate mileage and track locations of drivers, customers and jobs.
-We do not specifically provide data to GPS companies, but our integration includes the two-way exchange of data.● Administrative – integrations that allow you to connect to financial accounting software, generate invoices, rates, accounts, account balances, charts, etc.
+We do not specifically provide data to GPS companies, but our integration includes the two-way exchange of data.
+● Administrative – integrations that allow you to connect to financial accounting software, generate invoices, rates, accounts, account balances, charts, etc.

-● Provide and deliver the products and services you request, process transactions, and send you related information;● Verify your identity and, if applicable, authorization for you to use the Services ;● Process payment for Services;● Facilitate use of the Services;● Manage your account and your preferences;● To prevent or address service, security, technical issues at your request in connection with customer support matters● Respond to your comments, questions, and requests;● Send you technical notices and other administrative messages;● Communicate with you about products, services, offers, promotions, rewards, and events offered by us or others, and provide news and information we think will be of interest to you;● Monitor and analyze trends, usage, and activities in connection with car crashes, car crash data and the Services;● Conduct research, analysis, and surveys;● Personalize and improve the Services and provide content or features that match user profiles or interests;● Enforce our Terms;● Link or combine with information we get from others in connection with the Services; and● Carry out any other purpose for which the information was collected.
+● Provide and deliver the products and services you request, process transactions, and send you related information;
+● Verify your identity and, if applicable, authorization for you to use the Services ;
+● Process payment for Services;
+● Facilitate use of the Services;
+● Manage your account and your preferences;
+● To prevent or address service, security, technical issues at your request in connection with customer support matters● Respond to your comments, questions, and requests;
+● Send you technical notices and other administrative messages;
+● Communicate with you about products, services, offers, promotions, rewards, and events offered by us or others, and provide news and information we think will be of interest to you;
+● Monitor and analyze trends, usage, and activities in connection with car crashes, car crash data and the Services;
+● Conduct research, analysis, and surveys;
+● Personalize and improve the Services and provide content or features that match user profiles or interests;
+● Enforce our Terms;
+● Link or combine with information we get from others in connection with the Services; and ● Carry out any other purpose for which the information was collected.

 This policy is not intended to place any limits on what we do with data that is aggregated and/or de-identified so it is no longer associated with an identifiable user of the Services.
 In other words, information about how you use the Services may be collected and combined with information about how others use the same Services, but no personally identifiable information will be included in the resulting data.